 In addition to Tesla’s self-driving cars, GM has announced that it is close to releasing new models containing certain self-driving capabilities.
 Namely, it plans to offer a feature it calls Super Cruise which will be capable of gradually bringing a car to a halt and putting on the car’s hazard lights if the driver fails to respond to numerous warnings that a driver is drifting from their lane of traffic.
 An NHTSA representative has expressed reservations about this technology, pointing out the safety risks of a car coming to a stop in a lane of traffic, and encouraged GM to “fully consider the likely operation of the system it is contemplating and ensure that this fallback solution does not present an unreasonable risk to safety.”

 Tesla’s autopilot features have come under fire in recent months after several of the cars were involved in accidents, one of which was fatal, while in self-driving mode.
 In May of 2016, a Tesla with self-driving features collided with a tractor-trailer making a left in front of the car.
 Musk claims that, after recent updates to the self-driving and collision-prevention systems in the cars, that collision would not occur in a new Tesla.

-If you or someone you love has been injured in an accident with a negligent or irresponsible driver on New York roads, contact the compassionate, experienced, and effective Hudson Valley personal injury lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation on your claims, at 845-236-4411 for our office in Marlboro, or 845-331-4100 for our Kingston office.
+If you or someone you love has been injured in an accident with a negligent or irresponsible driver on New York roads, contact the compassionate, experienced, and effective Kingston auto injury lawyers at Rusk Wadlin Heppner & Martuscello, LLP for a consultation on your claims, at 845-236-4411 for our office in Marlboro, or 845-331-4100 for our Kingston office.